ErvinCs/DB/README.md

-# Simplified BloodDonation. database
+# Databases
-A simplified version of the database used in the BloodDonation. project. <br/>
+A simplified version of the database used in the <a href="https://github.com/ErvinCs/ISS-BloodDonation">BloodDonation. project</a>. <br/>
 Contains aditional indexes to speed up key queries and a database versioning mechanism. <br/>
 **Learned:**
 * SQL key concepts